Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 ## Text Editor

 A text editor is the piece of software you use to view and write code.
-You are free to use your preferred text editor.
-If you don&#39;t have one, we recommend:
+If you have a preferred text editor, please use it.
+If you don&#39;t have one, we recommend the following.

 #### Windows